ping7io/docs/docs/exporters/blackbox/targets.md

       - source_labels: [__address__]
         target_label: __address__
         replacement: check.ping7.io
-      - source_labels: [__param_location]
-        target_label: location
 ```

 💡 In case of the Blackbox Exporter we recommend
 that you check every target from at least three locations.
-This means that you need to configure three of the above jobs in
-your Prometheus configuration.
 {: .bg-grey-lt-000 .p-3 .d-block .emoji}